ElasticsearchTraining/ElasticsearchJavaSample/README.md

 to create indices and documents.
 - Install and use the Head plugin in ElasticSearch to view the indices, documents, queries, cluster and node status etc.
 - Update Maven settings to download the dependencies to a local folder on disk (instead of a network folder).
+- If behind a firewall, update the proxy settings for Git client and Maven.

 Thanks:
 -------